 A surgical mesh implant is used to provide support to weakened or damaged tissue.
 Unfortunately, many surgical mesh implants are responsible for severe injuries and deaths among implant recipients.
 Amid widespread recalls of mesh implants, you should ensure that your mesh implant is not causing you to suffer from complications.
 If you or a family member was injured because of a hernia mesh implant, you should consult with an experienced attorney today.

 Your healthcare provider should always strive to provide you with the care that you deserve.
 Mesh implant lawsuit lawyer Prosper Shaked understands how stressful it can be to trust a doctor with your health, only to face an injury due to their actions.
-The Law Offices of Prosper Shaked can help you pursue a claim against a negligent medical practitioner or pharmaceutical company.
+Prosper Shaked Accident Injury Attorneys PA can help you pursue a claim against a negligent medical practitioner or pharmaceutical company.
 To schedule a free legal consultation, call (305) 694-2676, or contact us online.
 There is someone available to speak with you 24 hours a day.

 What is a Hernia?